 About Sam Wang

-Sam Wang is a Princeton-based neuroscientist who has lived 26 years in central New Jersey — and decades fighting to fix our broken political system.
-He founded the Princeton Gerrymandering Project, which has helped combat rigged maps in states across the country, and served as the expert witness in the lawsuit that struck down New Jersey's "county line" ballot system that locked out new candidates.
-A former Congressional Science Fellow who advised in both the House and the Senate, Sam knows how Washington works — and how to change it.
-He's also a leading autism researcher whose work has led to new diagnostic tools helping families get answers faster.
-Sam and his wife have raised their family here in the 12th District, where he's mentored dozens of students and founded Princeton Indivisible and Princeton For All.
-He's a husband, a father, and the proud owner of three dogs — and he's running for Congress to bring the same energy he's brought to democracy reform to fighting for a better future for all of central Jersey's people and families.
+Sam Wang is a Princeton-based neuroscientist who has lived in central New Jersey for 26 years—and spent decades fighting to fix our broken political system.
+He founded the Princeton Gerrymandering Project, which has helped combat rigged maps in states across the country, and served as an expert witness in the lawsuit that struck down New Jersey's "county line" ballot system, which locked out new candidates.
+A former Congressional Science Fellow who advised in both the House and the Senate, Sam knows how Washington works—and how to change it.